pbihler/atom-macros/README.md

 @openBrowser.icon = 'ion-earth'
 ```

-The makro definitions in atom are updated as soon as the file is edited.
+The macro definitions in atom are updated as soon as the file is changed, i.e. after saving.

 ### Predefined methods